coderholic/pyradio/README.md

 If you are a packager and would like to produce a package for your distribution please do follow this mini guide.

+First of all, make sure you declare the pacakges's requirements to the relevant section of your manifest (or whatever) file.
+These are:
+1. requests
+2. dnspython

-**PyRadio** is able to update and uninstall itself, when installed from source.
+After that, you will have to modify some files, because **PyRadio** is able to update and uninstall itself, when installed from source.
 This is something you do not want to be happening when your package is used; **PyRadio** should be updated and uninstalled using the distro package manager.

 In order to accomplice that, you just have to change the **distro** configuration parameter in the **config** file. **PyRadio** will read this parameter and will disable updating and uninstalling, when set to anything other than "**None**".
 So, here's how you do that: